 Q: Dear Lisa,

-Currently my son has a fear of his pants falling down.
+My son has fears.
+One thought gives him daily anxiety: that of his pants not staying up.
 We tried belts that he buckles too tightly.
 He still fears the pants will fall and the buckle gives extra sensory problems.
 We tried sweatpants that he ties tightly, still fearful.
 All day he hikes his pants up.
-I tried to show him the pants can’t be pulled down but this doesn’t help.
+I tried to show him the pants can’t fall down but this doesn’t help.
 He also insists on wearing underwear two sizes too big.
 He is 8 and diagnosed as PDD-NOS.
 Could you direct me to any information to help him?
 This fear is causing multiple meltdowns daily.
 I don’t know what to do.
+Thank you, -Anonymous

 A: Dear Mom or Dad,